 - 3. Difference between CloudLinux and CentOS(CloudLinux VS CentOS)

 CloudLinux is a hosting-oriented Linux distribution based on CentOS.
 It is a commercially supported Linux operating system that can be interchangeable with CentOS.
-It was released in 2010, and it is a must-have for any web host who cares about stability, security, and flexibility.
+It was released in 2010 and is a must-have for any web host who cares about stability, security, and flexibility.

-CloudLinux is a favorite among web hosting providers who focus on providing customers with uninterrupted excellent performance.
+CloudLinux is a favourite among web hosting providers who focus on providing customers with uninterrupted excellent performance.
 So…

 What is CloudLinux OS?

 CloudLinux is a Linux distribution prominent among the hosting providers.
 As mentioned, it is based on CentOS but uses a modified kernel based on the OpenVZ kernel.
 On top of that, it includes kernel-level technology called LVE (Lightweight Virtual Environment) that allows you to control CPU and memory per-tenant basis.